yipeichan/yipeichan.github.io/index.md

 <div class="d"><i>Feb 28, 2018</i></div>
 # [_Web Scraping Insurance Products_](./another-page.html)
 <div class="d"></div>
-This article explains a program that can be run weekly to generate lists to track newly launched/ discontinued products in the insurance market.
+This article shares a program that can be run weekly to generate lists to track newly launched/ discontinued products in the insurance market.
 <br>
 <br>
 <br>